 Charlie Hill is an internationally-acclaimed author from Birmingham.
 He has written long and short form memoir, and contemporary, historical and experimental fiction.
 He has been described by Natalie Haynes as 'the chronicler Birmingham needs' and compared by his fellow writers to Kafka, Beckett and Georges M Perec.
+His second collection of short stories – Encounters With Everyday Madness – was shortlisted for the 2024 Edge Hill Prize.

 ‘Charlie Hill is a real writer’ Jim Crace

 Charlie has been interviewed by Mariella Frostrup on BBC Radio 4’s Open Book, and by Suzi Feay for her Bookbag.
 His work features on the title track of The Birmingham Poets, an album by Matthew Edwards and the Unfortunates.
 Short stories have been republished by the Ikon Gallery – to complement the show At Home With Vanley Burke – and taught in South Australian schools.
+His ‘wonderful’ historical novel The Pirate Queen, was featured as a prize in a competition organised by the Fawcett Society.

 'Wonderful... brilliantly inventive absurdist tales from our increasingly fictional reality.'